 In January, 2022 Fox Valley Park District took delivery of 10 brand new blue Donic Waldner Classic 25 tables.
 A group of volunteers helped assemble the tables over two evenings.
 Another club member Thomas Sharp built new net set holders so nets are neatly stowed away on the tables and last longer.
 Swavek Lorenc added net measure pocket to these holders, painted and attached them to the tables.

-As of this writing, on busy days the club attracts 20 – 30 players with minimum waiting thanks to 10 tables available for playing.
+As of this writing, on busy days the Eola Community Center open gym attracts 25 – 35 players with minimum waiting thanks to 12 tables available for playing.
+The session at Prisco CC attracts up to 10 players on Wednesdays.